CiaranMoran27/pands-project2021/README.md

   - Both libraries can work together and create useful plots.
 Seaborn has a higher level interface with useful functions that can for example seperate the iris histogram into species (hue=species).

 - sklearn
-  - Powerful Machine Learning library that can run built in statistical models and provice tools for dataset dimensionality reduction.
+  - Powerful Machine Learning library that can run built in statistical models and provide tools for dataset dimensionality reduction.

 <br/>